Vaccinium cespitosum

 Vaccinium cespitosum (also, caespitosum), known as the dwarf bilberry, dwarf blueberry, or dwarf huckleberry, is a species of flowering shrub in the genus Vaccinium, which includes blueberries, huckleberries, and cranberries.

 Description

 Vaccinium cespitosum is a low-lying plant rarely reaching half a meter (1.5 feet) in height which forms a carpet-like stand in rocky mountainous meadows.
-The dwarf bilberry foliage is reddish-green to green and the flowers are tiny urn-shaped light pink cups less than a centimeter (>0.4 inches) wide.
+The dwarf bilberry foliage is reddish-green to green and the flowers are tiny urn-shaped light pink cups less than a centimeter (<0.4 inches) wide.
+It has many somewhat angled branches.
+It forms low mats as it spreads on runners or stolons.
+The flowers are waxy, bell-shaped, and have five united petals.
+Unlike true blueberries, which flowers are in clusters, the flowers always occur singly.
+The bloom period is between the months of May to June, where they are pollinated by bees and flies.
+The dark blue fruit are on the plant by late-summer.
+The berries also have a whitish bloom.
+There are many seeds in the fruit.